6 Things to Consider Before Opening a Restaurant

-Owning a food service business may sound enticing and fun, but it is also a lot of work.
+Owning a food service business may sound exciting and fun, but it is also a lot of work.
 So before you go through with your decision, you should make sure that this is truly what you want to do.

-Should you create your own business or purchase a franchise?
+Should you purchase a franchise?

 Do you have a good location and name?

 Where you decide to open up your food service business will have as much of an impact on your success as the menu itself.
 You will need to find the best location for your establishment.
 So, before you begin the process you should determine the area where you want to set up your food business and if this area is a good place for the type of food you want to serve.

 You will also need to pick a unique and interesting name for your business.
 You will want your restaurant name to attract customers while at the same time be easy enough for customers to remember.
 The name will be the identifying factor for your restaurant's brand for the many years that you are in the business.

 Funding for your business?

 Obviously a dream without the funds to back it up is nothing more than a dream.
 So it is important to make sure that you have the funds you will need before you begin the process.
 This means more than renting or buying a space.
 You will need to purchase or rent equipment, dinnerware, furniture, uniforms, food and ingredients, and pay for all of the necessary licenses.
 You will also need funds to pay the staff, as well as to support yourself until the restaurant starts to earn a profit.
 So you will need to acquire enough funding to cover all of your expenses so you can get your business off the ground and keep it running, until you start to generate some profit.

 What are the local laws?